Green Discharge: Causes, How to Treat & Home Remedies

 Vulvovaginitis can be be caused for a diverse set of reasons, like bacteria, fungus, virus, parasite or strong chemicals found in foams, soaps or scented products.

-What to do: Most of the time, treatment for vulvovaginitis is completed with medications like antibiotics, antifungals or antihistamines (depending on the type of infection).
+How to treat: Most of the time, treatment for vulvovaginitis is completed with medications like antibiotics, antifungals or antihistamines (depending on the type of infection).
 For example, if the inflammation is due to a product allergy, the doctor may recommend antihistamines for treatment.
 If inflammation is caused by an infection, antibiotics or antifungals would be more appropriate.

 3. Bacterial vaginosis